Geoffrey W. Coates: Entrepreneurship and affiliations

 Coates is the scientific cofounder of Novomer, Ecolectro, Intermix Performance Materials, and Imperion Coatings.
 Novomer was acquired by Danimer Scientific in 2021.
 Coates is a member of the Scientific Advisory Board of KensaGroup and is a member of the Scientific Advisory Board of the Welch Foundation.
-Coates was an Associate Editor of the journal Macromolecules from 2008 to 2021, and is now an Associate Editor of the Journal of the American Chemical Society.
+He is a Director of the Board of the Mitsubishi Chemical Group.
+Coates was an associate editor of the journal Macromolecules from 2008 to 2021, and is now an associate editor of the Journal of the American Chemical Society.